 The stipend table for graduate assistants ranges from Step 1 to Step 50.
 Each step represents a pay range within which full-time (20 hrs/wk) graduate assistants must be paid.
 Individual departments determine which pay step to use based on the student's qualifications and experience, academic standing and availability of funds.
 Departments have a wide range of stipend options to make competitive offers.
 Departments are encouraged to develop and consistently apply internal policies to determine what stipend steps to use.

-During the academic year (Fall/Spring) students who are paid less than $2384/month receive a tuition scholarship for the in-state tuition and technology fee for the semester of their assistantship.
+During the academic year (Fall/Spring) students who are paid less than $3064/month receive a tuition scholarship for the in-state tuition, technology and library fees for the semester of their assistantship.
 The tuition and technology fee are proportionate to the assistantship appointment.
-Students who are paid at $2384 or more may need to pay their tuition and fees from their assistantship stipends.
+Students who are paid at $3064 or more may need to pay their tuition and fees from their assistantship stipends.